 The Edge of the World is a fitting name for the rugged region of Tasmania's desolate northwest.
 Nothing but a small plaque separates you from the vast expanse of the Indian Ocean.

-Looking directly west, the line of sight would continues far beyond the horizon.
-While this point isn’t the westernmost of Tasmania, it’s a point where if our sight had no physical limit, we’d eventually spot landfall on the eastern coast of Argentina, all the way around the globe!
+Looking directly west, the line of sight would continue far beyond the horizon.
+While this point isn't the westernmost of Tasmania, it's a point where if our sight had no physical limit, we’d eventually spot landfall on the eastern coast of Argentina, all the way around the globe!
 In fact, this expanse of sea is the furthest-reaching stretch of ocean on the globe.

 This lookout point is located at Gardiners Point, close to the West Point State Reserve, adjacent to the mouth of the Arthur River.
 Most people tend to visit the Edge of the World on a self-drive trip along the Tarkine Drive.

-Edge Of the World Tours
+Edge Of the World Organised Trips

 Unfortunately, due to how remote the Edge of the World lookout is, there isn't a dedicated tour running here from any major city in Tasmania.
 However, if you're in Hobart with 5 days to spare and looking for a way to explore the Edge of the World as well as many other unmissable Tasmanian highlights, then I'd recommend this epic 5-day all-inclusive tour of Tasmania.